jnozzi/cocoadev.com/SiteContent/General/SendingMouseEventsToNSApp.markdown

 ----

-If you want to stop all mouse events your going to have to overload [[NSApp]].
-Once you get that override the -(void)sendEvent:([[NSEvent]]'')event function.
+If you want to stop all mouse events your going to have to overload General/NSApp.
+Once you get that override the -(void)sendEvent:(General/NSEvent*)event function.
 In there you want to test the event type to see if is one of the ones you dont want.
-If you dont want it, throw it away, if you want it to pass on ( only block the mouse stuff, there's a lot of other stuff that comes though there) send it to [super sendEvent:event]; Good luck with you editor. -- [[CurtisHoover]]
+If you dont want it, throw it away, if you want it to pass on ( only block the mouse stuff, there's a lot of other stuff that comes though there) send it to [super sendEvent:event]; Good luck with you editor. -- General/CurtisHoover